 Social listening lets you monitor your customers’ preferred channels for shopping.
-It provides valuable data like engagement levels on different earned media sources like blogs, websites, Facebook, Twitter, Instagram, and the like.
+It provides valuable data like engagement levels on different earned media sources like blogs, websites, Facebook, X, formerly Twitter, Instagram, and the like.
 Use this data to increase store awareness and create and boost content organically.

 Listening helps you track top used themes and keywords related to your brand.
 To provide the best in-store experience virtually, make it easy for your customers to reach you by ranking for top keywords on Google My Business.